Serenity 6.4.3 Release Notes (2023-01-07)

 , and PreviousValues

 .
-These properties are now only available via the IEditableRow
+These properties are now exclusively accessible via the IEditableRow

 interface.